mjboth/LightBike/README.md

 This tile code is then stored onto the game cartridge, which gets stored as a **pattern table** on the PPU upon boot up.
 The pattern table remembers the first 256 tiles stored as sprite tiles, and the remaining 256 as background tiles.

 The NES allows for at most, 64 spirte tiles to be used at once with no more than 8 sprite tiles occupying the same scanline at a time, while a simple background screen requires 32x30 tiles to be placed on screen.
-These 960 tiles are stored as single byte references on the PPU in an area called the name table.
+These 960 tiles are stored as single byte references on the PPU in an area called the **name table**.
 When it is time to refresh the screen, the PPU will read through the name table to see which background tiles occupy the name space, then it goes to that tile's location on the pattern table to read how to draw it.

 [For more information on drawing sprites and tiles with color, I recommend watching this 7-minute video](https://www.youtube.com/watch?v=Tfh0ytz8S0k)

 ###### Color Palettes:

 The NES has up to 64 colors, but for the sake of memory efficiency, only remembers 32 at a time (16 for sprite tiles + 16 for background tiles).
-These selected colors are divided up into groups of 4 to create a color palette which is used when determining how to color a tile.
+This **palette table** is divided up into groups of 4 to create a color palette which is used when determining how to color a tile.
 Each palette also needs a universal background color shared by all palettes, including the sprite palettes, so all color palletes really have 3 freely picked colors + 1 designated background color.

 ###### Attributes: